junglesta/wherenodoctor/_posts/2016-01-01-12-prevention-how-to-avoid-many-sicknesses.md

 {:.no_toc}

-# VACCINATIONS (IMMUNIZATIONS)—SIMPLE, SURE PROTECTION
+# VACCINATIONS (IMMUNIZATIONS)SIMPLE, SURE PROTECTION

 Vaccines protect against many dangerous diseases.
 Each country has a schedule of vaccinations, usually given for free.
 It is better to take your children to the nearest health center to be vaccinated while they are healthy than to take them for treatment when they are sick or dying.
 The most important vaccines are: